babasahi/MarocPC/README.md

 # ⚠️ License

 The Well app is free and open-source software licensed under the GNU General Public License v3.0.
-All designs were created by [Cole Gawin](https://github.com/chroline) and distributed under Creative Commons license (CC BY-SA 4.0 International).
+All designs were downloaded from [Unsplash](babe-saleh-mahfoud/MarocPC).

 <br />